ALL ARTICLES

 What it means: This is industrial-level mineral load in a residential context.
 Appliances at this level face scale accumulation rates that standard maintenance schedules don't account for.

-- Washing machine: Descale every 2–3 weeks.
-Start with 3 sachets on the first clean.
+• Washing machine: Descale every 2-3 weeks.
+Start with 2 WashDX sachets on the first clean.

-What you should do: 3 sachets on the first clean.
-Then bi-weekly maintenance.
+What you should do: Start with 2 WashDX sachets on the first washing-machine clean, then continue bi-weekly maintenance with the correct product for the appliance.
+Use DescaleX Bio for kettles and use DescaleX for coffee machines, dishwashers, and showerheads.
 Accept that appliance replacement cycles will be shorter than in softer-water cities unless maintenance is consistent.

 How to Find Your Exact TDS